 Why Las Cruces is Ranked The Best

-Las Cruces is a vital hub for agriculture, and the Mesilla Valley are famous for having the world’s best Mexican food, the largest Famers Market in the U.S., and great opportunities for golf, hiking, horseback riding, mountain biking, camping, and wildlife viewing and photography.
+Las Cruces is a vital hub for agriculture, and the Mesilla Valley is famous for having the world’s best Mexican food, the largest Farmers Market in the U.S., and great opportunities for golf, hiking, horseback riding, mountain biking, camping, and wildlife viewing and photography.
 Its laid-back, affordable, outdoor-friendly living makes Las Cruces a top city for retirement living!

 Sunset Magazine: Best Sustainable Community Runner Up

 “Cities like Davis, California, or Boulder, Colorado, may be more famous as bike-friendly cities, but Las Cruces is gaining on them.
 It’s creating a network of bike lanes and routes that just earned it recognition from The League of American Bicyclists.
 Good biking and world-famous green chiles—not a bad combination.
 Population:101,300.
 Median home price:$218,500.”

 “Like many residents of Las Cruces, Tina and Doug Bailey are happy to talk about the city’s wonderful weather, the cultural perks that come with living in the same town as New Mexico State University, and the delicious New Mexico-style Mexican food (Las Cruces calls itself the Chile Capital of The World).
 But also like most people, the Baileys struggle a little to explain the ethereal charm of this desert town, set at the foot of the Organ Mountains, that has of late attracted so many retirees.”